dneflas/loud-social/README.md

 # LOUD Social 📣

 ## Description
-A MERN stack social communication board for a membership based community.
+In developement, a MERN stack social communication board for a membership based community.